Gretaah/shopping_list/README.md

 <br/>

-I do not have access to the Safari and Edge browsers because I'm on Linux but I did a google search to see if the fit-content property is supported and it is.
+I do not have access to the Safari or Edge browsers because I'm on Linux but I did a google search to see if the fit-content property is supported and it is.

 <br/>